Governor's Award Selection Process

 A Canadian university may nominate one or more candidates who meet the eligibility and criteria requirements of the Governor's Award.

-Candidates nominated will be considered by a Nominating Committee that will make recommendations to the Bank's Governing Council.
-The members of the Committee include a member of the Bank of Canada's Board of Directors (also Chair of the Committee), a former Governor, Senior Deputy Governor or Deputy Governor of the Bank, two former visiting Special Advisers and two senior representatives from the Bank.
+The nominees will be considered by a Nominating Committee that will make recommendations to the Bank's Governing Council.
+The members of the Committee include a member of the Bank of Canada's Board of Directors (also Chair of the Committee); a former Governor, Senior Deputy Governor or Deputy Governor of the Bank; two former visiting Special Advisers; and two senior representatives from the Bank.

-The Nominating Committee's consideration of eligible candidates will include the following selection criteria:
+The Nominating Committee's consideration of eligible nominees will include the following selection criteria:

 - demonstrated potential to make exemplary research contributions in the specified fields as indicated by publications of refereed and other articles, other research outputs, citations to and commentaries/critiques of their work, awards, and recognition by peers and support of their university for the nomination

-- applicability to Bank of Canada policy development and/or research as indicated in a match of the candidate's written work and research plan with Bank plans and priorities, and as expressed in the application material
+- applicability to Bank of Canada policy development and/or research as indicated in a match of the nominees written work and research plan with Bank plans and priorities, and as expressed in the nomination material

 - potential to contribute to the education and development of new researchers